 Immediate complications include severe pain, shock, haemorrhage, tetanus or infection, urine retention, ulceration of the genital region and injury to adjacent tissue, wound infection, urinary infection, fever, and septicemia.
 Haemorrhage and infection can be severe enough to cause death.

-Long-term consequences include anaemia, the formation of cysts and abscesses, keloid scar formation, damage to the urethra resulting in urinary incontinence, dyspareunia (painful sexual intercourse), sexual dysfunction, hypersensitivity of the genital area, increased risk of HIV transmission, complications during childbirth, as well as psychological effects.
+Long-term consequences include complications during childbirth, anaemia, the formation of cysts and abscesses, keloid scar formation, damage to the urethra resulting in urinary incontinence, dyspareunia (painful sexual intercourse), sexual dysfunction, hypersensitivity of the genital area and increased risk of HIV transmission, as well as psychological effects.

-Women who have undergone infibulation suffer from prolonged and obstructed labour, sometimes resulting in foetal death and obstetric fistula.
+Women who have undergone infibulation are more likely to suffer from prolonged and obstructed labour, sometimes resulting in foetal death and obstetric fistula.
 The infants of mothers who have undergone more extensive forms of FGM are at an increased risk of dying at birth.

 Very recent estimates by WHO, UNICEF, UNFPA, The World Bank and the United Nations Population Division reveal that most of the high-FGM-prevalence countries also have high maternal mortality ratios and high numbers of maternal death.
 Two high-FGM-prevalence countries are among the four countries with the highest numbers of maternal death globally.
-Five of the high-prevalence countries have maternal mortality ratios of 550 per 100,000 live births and above, while four have maternal mortality ratios between 400 and 430 per 100,000 live births.
+Five of the high-prevalence countries have maternal mortality ratios of 550 per 100,000 live births and above.

 Additionally, due to damage to the female sexual organs, sexual intercourse can result in the laceration of tissue, which greatly increases risk of HIV transmission.
 The same is true for the blood loss that accompanies childbirth.